The Islands of the Marquesas

 Imagine seeing rays of sunshine filter through the clouds over sharp mountain peaks, creating a scene you’ve only experienced in a photo or painting.
 Luscious islands emerge from the Pacific Ocean, a land of history and legends, each one more fascinating and unforgettable than the last.
 Welcome to the magnificent Marquesas Islands.
 The Marquesas are an archipelago located 932 miles (1,500 km) northeast of Tahiti and spread out over 12 islands, of which only six are inhabited.

-Nuku Hiva offers a lush landscape consisting of spectacular waterfalls and dramic cliffs descending into the Pacific Ocean.
-The landscape is frequented with ancient ruins, majestic statues and places of worship constucted by the unique Marquesas culture.
+Many call Nuku Hiva the “Mysterious Island.”
+The largest archipelago among the Marquesas Islands, Nuku Hiva offers a lush landscape consisting of spectacular waterfalls and dramatic cliffs descending into the Pacific Ocean.
+The landscape is frequented with ancient ruins, majestic statues and places of worship constructed by the unique Marquesas culture.